Wingdragon1/geoip2-ipv4/README.md

 ## Preparation

-Original CSVs were imported into a MySQL database, then with a script an additional CSV was created combining Country names, locations and IPs.
+Original CSVs were imported into MS Excel, then with the use of Power Query Editor Continent and Country names were created based on matching geoname_id's.

 ## License